francois-roseberry/d3-flocking/README.md

 Install Express (for the server) by running npm install from the project directory.

-TODO : run tests with dependencies
+TODO : run ui tests with phantomjs/selenium